Castle Rock (Stephen King)

 Castle Rock (sometimes referred to as the Rock) is a fictional town appearing in Stephen King's fictional Maine topography, providing the setting for a number of his novels, novellas, and short stories.
 Castle Rock first appeared in King's 1979 novel The Dead Zone and has since been referred to or used as the primary setting in many other works by King.
+The nearby fictional Shawshank State Prison is also featured in several of King's works and is often associated with Castle Rock.

 As a native of Durham, Maine, King was inspired by his hometown when creating Castle Rock.
 The town name is taken from the fictional mountain fort in William Golding's 1954 novel Lord of the Flies.

 Other notable fictional towns that King has used as the central setting in more than one work include Derry and Jerusalem's Lot.

 Population and geographical location

 The population of Castle Rock was 1,280 by 1959 and around 1,500 in Needful Things.
 According to the book cover, Needful Things was "The Last Castle Rock Story".
 However, the town later served as the setting for the short story "It Grows on You", published in King's 1993 collection Nightmares & Dreamscapes.
 This story, according to King, serves as an epilogue to Needful Things.